ServiceNow (NOW) Outperforms Broader Market: What You Need to Know

-The maker of software that automates companies' technology operations's shares have seen an increase of 10.45% over the last month, surpassing the Computer and Technology sector's gain of 4.16% and the S&P 500's gain of 4.85%.
+The most recent trading session ended with ServiceNow (NOW) standing at $703.72, reflecting a +0.78% shift from the previouse trading day's closing.
+The stock's change was more than the S&P 500's daily gain of 0.45%.

 The investment community will be paying close attention to the earnings performance of ServiceNow in its upcoming release.
-In that report, analysts expect ServiceNow to post earnings of $2.78 per share.
-This would mark year-over-year growth of 21.93%.
-Alongside, our most recent consensus estimate is anticipating revenue of $2.4 billion, indicating a 23.47% upward movement from the same quarter last year.
+The company is predicted to post an EPS of $2.78, indicating a 21.93% growth compared to the equivalent quarter last year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.4 billion, up 23.47% from the year-ago period.

-Any recent changes to analyst estimates for ServiceNow should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for ServiceNow.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Right now, ServiceNow possesses a Zacks Rank of #2 (Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ServiceNow is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, ServiceNow is currently trading at a Forward P/E ratio of 67.55.
-For comparison, its industry has an average Forward P/E of 25.09, which means ServiceNow is trading at a premium to the group.
+Digging into valuation, ServiceNow currently has a Forward P/E ratio of 66.89.
+This indicates a premium in contrast to its industry's Forward P/E of 26.82.

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 53, which puts it in the top 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 40, putting it in the top 16% of all 250+ industries.

 The Zacks Industry Rank evaluates the power of our distinct industry groups by determining the average Zacks Rank of the individual stocks forming the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.